Police investigating suspicious fire that destroyed 2 cruisers behind Dracut police station

 Officers found one marked cruiser fully engulfed in flames.

-A marked cruiser parked next to the burning one sustained significant heat damage and was also deemed totaled.
+A marked cruiser parked next to the one that went up in flames sustained significant heat damage and was also deemed totaled.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)